 Management reserves the right to cancel all or part of the show based on weather conditions.

-SHOWMANSHIP CLASSES:
+SHOWMANSHIP CLASSES: Showmanship classes will be judged strictly on the ability of the exhibitor to fit and show a horse in an in-hand class.
 Personal appearance of the exhibitor: neat, clean, well groomed, attentive, courteous, and in appropriate attire.
 SEI or ASTM approved safety helmet, with fastened chin harness, is required.
 Equipment:

-- a) English: Clean, adjusted bridle or halter.
-No crops, bats or whips are permitted. - b) Western: Clean adjusted halter to fit the horse.
+a) English: Clean, adjusted bridle or halter.
+No crops, bats or whips are permitted.

+b) Western: Clean adjusted halter to fit the horse.
 Fancy halters shall not be given preference over good working halters.
+No whips or bats permitted.

+c) Ranch: Halters only.
+Halters and leads may be rope, nylon, or plain leather (no silver).
+Lead ropes may not have chain.
+No whips or bats permitted.

-No whips or bats permitted. - X c) Speed: Clean adjusted halter to fit the horse Fancy halters shall not be given preference over good working halters.
-No whips or bats permitted. - Showmanship classes will judged strictly on the ability of the exhibitor to fit and show a horse in a halter class breeches. and boots.
-Spurs of the unroweled type, gloves, crops or bats are optional.
-Gloves are preferred in the equitation class.
+d) Speed: Clean adjusted halter to fit the horse Fancy halters shall not be given preference over good working halters.
+No whips or bats permitted.